Rahel12342/featureide.github.io/index.md

 <h2><a name="contact"></a>Contact</h2>

 <p>For more information about the project, support requests, and technical questions, do not hesitate to
-contact the <a href="mailto:t.thuem@tu-braunschweig.de,jens.meinicke@ovgu.de,sebastian.krieter@ovgu.de">FeatureIDE development team</a>.
+contact the <a href="mailto:t.thuem@tu-braunschweig.de,sebastian.krieter@ovgu.de,jens.meinicke@ovgu.de">FeatureIDE development team</a>.
 For bug reports, you can use our <a href="https://github.com/FeatureIDE/FeatureIDE/issues/new">bug tracker</a>.</p>

 <p>FeatureIDE development team:</p>